GluuFederation/flex/docs/casa/index.md

 - [2FA settings](./plugins/2fa-settings.md)
 - [BioID authentication](./plugins/bioid.md)

-## Gluu Server integration
+## Gluu Flex Server integration

-Gluu Server relies on "interception scripts" to implement user authentication.
+Gluu Flex Server relies on "interception scripts" to implement user authentication.
 Casa itself has an interception script which defines authentication logic and routes authentications to specific 2FA mechanisms which also have their own scripts.
-All scripts must be enabled in the Gluu Server.
+All scripts must be enabled in the Gluu Flex Server.

 ## User roles

 There are two types of users in Gluu Casa:

-- **Admin users**: Any user in the `Managers Group` in the Gluu Server
+- **Admin users**: Any user in the `Managers Group` in the Gluu Flex Server

-- **Regular users**: Any user in the Gluu Server
+- **Regular users**: Any user in the Gluu Flex Server

 Admin users have access to the Casa [admin console](./administration/admin-console.md).
 All users can manage their 2FA credentials, as outlined in the [user guide](./user-guide.md).